HeikoBlomenkamp/100-days-of-code/r1-log.md

 Finished markdown version of Think Java 2e, Chapter Two: Variables and Operators.
 Started repetition of Foundations of Geometry (Hilbert).

 ### R1D98
+Repetition of Foundations of Geometry (Hilbert), and the Wolfram Language.
+Installed Anki app on Xiaomi Mi 10T Pro.
+Studied flashcards.

+### R1D99
+Repetition of Foundations of Geometry, and the Wolfram Language.
+Added new post request to Hello servlet.
+Added Apache sample to repo.

+### R1D100